2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Dirk Nowitzki is a free agent by title only.
 The Dallas Mavericks declined his $5 million team option to increase their buying power, maximized it by getting DeAndre Jordan's agreement to finally come and now could circle back to their longtime franchise face with the same money.

-The Mavs are likely to use their remaining $5 million in cap space to re-sign Nowitzki, league sources told Charania.
+The Mavs are likely to use their remaining $5 million in cap space to re-sign Nowitzki, league sources told Yahoo Sports' Shams Charania.

 It'd be fun to see how teams value the 40-year-old former MVP.